-The Brookside Strike 1973–74: When Women Took the Picket Line
+The Brookside Strike: When Women Took the Picket Line

 On a sweltering July dawn in 1973, the sleepy hamlet of Brookside woke to the rumble of coal trucks and the sight of cardboard signs nailed to wooden staves: UMWA ON STRIKE—NO CONTRACT, NO COAL.
 By nightfall gunshots echoed off the Clover Fork valley walls, and Harlan County was once again poised to earn its nickname, “Bloody Harlan.”
-Over the next thirteen months the fight for a union contract would redraw gender lines, inspire an Oscar‑winning documentary, and leave a young miner dead—yet more determined spirits alive than ever before.
+Over the ensuing thirteen months, the fight for a union contract would redraw gender lines, inspire an Oscar-winning documentary, and culminate in a tragic death—yet leave the community more determined than ever before.

 Brookside on the Brink (1973)